 Lugh had received a breastplate and sword, as well as the mystical horse Aonbharr, who was able to ride upon both land and sea, from Manannan Mac Lir.
 The breastplate was said to have rendered its wearer impervious, that he might leave any battle unscathed.
 The sword, known as the Freagarthach, the answerer, would make "fearful children" of any man who came against it in battle.
 He also wore a helmet adorned with 2 precious jewels, one set upon the front, and the other on the back.

-Lugh made good use of the treasures brought to him by the sons of Tuireann.
+Lugh made ample use of the treasures brought to him by the sons of Tuireann.
 His spear, Luin, once weld by the mighty Persian king, had to be kept in a large barrel of water, for it was so blazing hot that it might raze its dwellings to the ground if left unattended.
-And when it was cast in battle it would never miss its mark, making an end of every man in its path.
+When cast in battle it would never miss its mark, making an end of every man in its path.
 Lugh is also sometimes ascribed the deadly spear Areadbhar, whose blood lust was said to be so insatiable that it need not be wielded in battle, as it would fly forth into battle on its own, wrecking indiscriminate destruction on the battlefield.

 He was also accompanied on the hunt by the magnificent hound of Fail-Inis, who was said to produce mead and wine when bathed in pristine spring water.